 Balanced Nutrition

-A diet rich in protein, healthy fats and fibre supports blood sugar stability, which may help maintain steady energy levels.
-Omega-3 fatty acids contribute to normal brain function.
+Protein, healthy fat and fibre in the diet helps keep blood sugar stable and may assist to maintain energy levels.
+Omega-3 fatty acids aid to support optimal brain function.

 Strength Training and Movement

-Regular resistance training supports metabolic health and may help improve overall energy and mood.
+Regular resistance training enhances metabolic health and may help with overall energy and happiness.

 Check Key Nutrients

-Low iron, vitamin B12 or vitamin D levels can contribute to fatigue and reduced concentration.
-If symptoms persist, speak to your GP about appropriate testing.
+Iron, vitamin B12 or vitamin D deficiency can lead to fatigue and impaired concentration.
+If symptoms persist see your GP about appropriate testing.

 Discuss Hormonal Support if Needed